matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 ng generate component elements/ElementsHome
 ```

-- 'Routing' flag tells Angular to make this module ready for navigation
+- 'Routing' flag tells Angular to make this module ready for navigation.

 **Module Property Definitions**

 - **Modules:**
-    - declarations - List of components, pipes, directives that are created in this module
+    - declarations - List of components, pipes, directives that are created in this module.
-    - imports - List of other modules that this module depends upon
+    - imports - List of other modules that this module depends upon.
-    - exports - List of components, pipes, directives that this module makes available to other modules
+    - exports - List of components, pipes, directives that this module makes available to other modules.
-    - providers - Old way of connecting modules and services
+    - providers - Old way of connecting modules and services.
-    - bootstrap - Used by the AppModule only to declare what component will be displayed first
+    - bootstrap - Used by the AppModule only to declare what component will be displayed first.

 ![Router Outlet](images/router-outlet.png "Router Outlet")